A woman carries a plate to a traditional Indigenous dwelling.

 Royal Chapel of the Mohawks

-The first Protestant church in Upper Canada is now the oldest surviving church in Ontario and is owned and maintained by Six Nations of the Grand River.
+The first Protestant church in Upper Canada is now the oldest surviving church in Ontario and is owned and operated by the Six Nations of the Grand River.

-It is the final resting place of Chief Joseph Thayendanegea Brant, a Mohawk warrior and leader who played a key role as an ally to the British during the American Revolution.
+It is the final resting place of Chief Joseph Thayendanegea Brant, a Mohawk warrior and leader who served as an ally to the British during the American Revolution.

 Location: 301 Mohawk Street, Brantford